mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 Documented here: https://docs.mesosphere.com/services/beta-storage/0.5.3-beta/install/provision-extra-volumes/
 -->
 ## Mesos platform and containerization
-- UCR to support Schema2_v2 formatted docker images <!--(DCOS-43871)-->
+- Update the Universal Container Runtime (UCR) to support Docker registry manifest specification v2_schema2 images. <!--(DCOS-43871)-->

     DC/OS Universal Container Runtime (UCR) now fully supports Docker images that are formatted using the Docker v2_schema2 specification.
-DC/OS Universal Container Runtime (UCR) also continues to support Docker images that use the v2_schema1 format.
+The DC/OS Universal Container Runtime (UCR) also continues to support Docker images that use the v2_schema1 format.

+    For more information, see [Universal Container Runtime](/1.13/deploying-services/containerizers/ucr/).

-- Add a communication heartbeat to improve resiliency
+- Add a communication heartbeat to improve resiliency.

     DC/OS clusters now include executor and agent communication channel heartbeats to ensure platform resiliency even if `IPFilter` is enabled with `conntrack`, which usually times out a connection every five days.

-- DC/OS supports for zero-downtime for tasks through layer-4 load balancing
+- DC/OS supports for zero-downtime for tasks through layer-4 load balancing.

     DC/OS cluster health checks now provide task-readiness information.
 This information enables zero-downtime for load balancing when services are scaled out.
 With this feature, load balanced traffic is not redirected to containers before the container health check returns a 'ready' status.